-- Place a sandwich board on the grass area at the second entrance of the parking lot, directing voters toward the theatre. - 2.
-Place a sandwich board on the grass at the intersection, directing voters right toward the theatre. - 3.
-Place an accessible directional sign on a 36inch cone and place in the planter directing voters toward the ramp. - 4.
-Place an accessible directional sign on a 36inch cone and place in the dirt at the top of the ramp directing voters toward the theatre entrance.
+- 1. Place a sandwich board in the grass at the second entrance to the parking lot directing voters toward the theatre. - 2.
+Place a sandwich board in the grass at the intersection directing voters right toward the theatre - 3.
+Place an accessible directional sign on a 36-inch cone and place in the planter directing voters toward the ramp. - 4.
+Place an accessible directional sign on a 36-inch cone and place in the dirt at the top of the ramp directing voters toward the theatre entrance.